bencheeorg/benchee/README.md

 This is also part of the **official API** and allows for more **fine grained control**.
 (It's also what benchee does internally when you use `Benchee.run/2`).

 Do you just want to have all the raw run times?
 Just work with the result of `Benchee.measure/1`!
 Just want to have the calculated statistics and use your own formatting?
 Grab the result of `Benchee.statistics/1`!
 Or, maybe you want to write to a file or send an HTTP post to some online service?
 Just grab the complete suite after statistics were generated.

+It also allows you to alter behaviour, normally `Benchee.load/1` is called right before the formatters so that neither the benchmarks are run again or statistics are computed again.
+However, you might want to run the benchmarks again or recompute the statistics.
+Then you can call `Benchee.load/1` right at the start.

 This way Benchee should be flexible enough to suit your needs and be extended at will.
 Have a look at the [available plugins](#plugins).